-Welcome to Flash Pulp, Episode One Hundred.
+Welcome to Flash Pulp, episode one hundred and forty-one.

-This week’s episodes are brought to you by Tom Vowler’s new collection “The Method, and Other Stories”.
+This week’s episodes are brought to you by The Ladies Pendragon.

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.